This is the most important resource you need for planning any sort of road trip.

 First Aid Kit

 We all know accidents can happen anywhere – literally anywhere!
-You can probably have a full first aid kit tucked in your trunk, but an easy to access kit should be kept inside your vehicle, must likely in your glove compartment.
-Think items such as Band-Aids, children’s Panadol, diarrhea tablets.
+You can probably have a full first aid kit tucked in your trunk, but an easy-to-access first aid kit for road trips should be kept inside your vehicle, most likely in your glove compartment.
+Think items such as Band-Aids, children’s Panadol, and diarrhea tablets.

 Tissues & Water Wipes